by Border Foods

 Here at Border Foods, we’re in a celebratory mood, enjoying the reopening of our popular Snelling Avenue location!
 Even though business was booming pre-remodel, this was a restaurant in need of a fresh look.

 Home of a Taco Bell since the 1980s, 565 N. Snelling has been slated for a possible remodel for decades. are top priority for Border Foods, considering the immense benefit felt by both team members and guests alike. doesn’t just happen!

 Reinvestment is about giving our employees and guests the best.

-In September 2022, our partner B2 Builders started the 16-week “scrape” at the site, demolishing the existing property and building a larger, more attractive restaurant from the ground up.
+In September 2022, our partner started the 16-week “scrape” at the site, demolishing the existing property and building a larger, more attractive restaurant from the ground up.
 The result is a 1,841 square feet new building with new kitchen flooring, improved layout and traffic flow, walk-in freezers, an employee break room with lockers and tables for online training, and a walk-up window.

 “We appreciate Border Foods putting money back into these buildings,” says Area Coach Miguel Avila.
 “A brand new building makes it feel so much better.”

 According to Miguel, the old restaurant was smaller but in decent shape.
 Because Border Foods does a good job of maintaining equipment and keeping spaces organized and clean, he continues, the working conditions were “okay” given the age of the building.
 But, it was obvious it was time for an upgrade.
 There wasn’t even enough storage space to keep pace with its high volume.
 Now there’s extra!